Skip to content

 • Total fish and fish-product samples: 384.

-• Samples above the European Commission mercury maximum level: 194 samples, 50.52% of all samples.
+• Samples above the European Commission mercury maximum level: 194 samples, 50.52% of all samples (Table 3, Results section; the abstract reports 184, a typo).

 • Mercury concentrations ranged from 0.08942 to 6.552.

-• The highest concentration was 6.552 in muscle from fish from the Ruzin water reservoir, more than 13 times the 0.5 mg/kg comparison level.
+• The highest concentration (6.552) was in muscle of asp (Leuciscus aspius) from the Ružín water reservoir, more than 13 times the 0.5 mg/kg comparison level.

 Methods